 About ten years ago, I was in the US at Long Island, enjoying the hospitality of a manufacturer of aerospace parts.
 We were at lunch, and we talked about their President who had announced he'd speak to American children on TV.
 Those were heady days for liberals everywhere, with Obama's breathtaking leap into the White House widely and wildly celebrated.
 The honeymoon was warm and pleasant, and it lingered a long time, and in that air, Obama had embarked on this thing for American children.
 It had seemed a good idea to me, and I said so.
 (Our own Gandhiji, foremost a reformer, was ever articulating on a wide range of issues — for children, the adults, the aged.)

 "We voted him to be President.
 Not God to our children," my host said of Obama, his eyes flashing.
 Then he calmed down and fell to slicing with vigour the dark n' pink and oozy steak on his plate.

 The line knocked me into silence, and I concentrated on managing my unwieldy salad with a slender silver fork.
 Afterward, I began to respect the attitudes in a grown-up democracy, of seeing leaders merely as folks granted the opportunity to serve.

 But I must say our prime minister made a pretty good Independence Day speech.
 There's depth in his voice, and volume, and there's power in his delivery.
-Gandhiji, by contrast, spoke great truths softly, and his message often went unheard by many in the crowd.
+Gandhiji, in contrast, spoke great truths softly, and it is said his message often went unheard by many in the crowd.

 Photo: Pavel Sipachev